President Joko Widodo asks banks to increase the share of credit to MSMEs and BIS prepares the ultra micro segment as a source of growth - ExBulletin

 Furthermore, the number of ultra-micro holding clients reached 37 million borrowers.
 BRI Group's success in onboarding customers in the ultra-micro segment has had an impact on reducing the number of customers who do not have formal financial access.

-Another achievement recorded by Holding UMi is that it distributed IDR 53 trillion in financing via digital or cashless credit to more than 8.6 million customers.
-Holding UMi has also integrated over 31 million pieces of data to be used for cross-selling marketing.
+Another achievement recorded by Holding UMi is that it distributed financing of IDR 53 trillion via digital caps or cashless to more than 8.6 million customers.
+Holding UMi has also integrated over 31 million pieces of data to use as cross-selling marketing.

 |